emu-russia/pureikyubu/README.md

 Build using Visual Studio 2026.
 Open `scripts/VS2026/pureikyubu.sln` and click Build.
 The solution holds four projects: `pureikyubu` (the emulator), `SDL2`, `GBA` (the integrated Game Boy Advance and Game Boy emulator, built as a library the emulator links) and `gba_bench` (the standalone harness of the GBA core).
-Both the SDL and the Win32 front ends have Debug and Release configurations.
+The emulator has Debug and Release configurations for both platforms and is the SDL2 front end on both of them (issue #421 removed the Win32 one, so there is no second port with a configuration of its own any more).

 ### Headless